VIB-PSB/tomato_motif_enrichment/README.md

 ## **Contact**

-For questions or remarks about the code or data in this repository please contact Nicolás Manosalva Pérez (niman@psb.ugent.be) or Klaas Vandepoele (klpoe@psb.ugent.be)
+For questions or remarks about the code or data in this repository please contact Nicolás Manosalva Pérez (nicolas.manosalvaperez@psb.vib-ugent.be) or Klaas Vandepoele (klaas.vandepoele@psb.vib-ugent.be)